singh-man/books/crackingTheCoding/07_objectOrientedDesign.md

 This is why we need to store both the value and the original key.

-One way to do that is to create another object called Ce 11 which pairs keys and values.
-With this implemen­tation, our linked list is of type Cell.
+One way to do that is to create another object called `Cell` which pairs keys and values.
+With this implemen­tation, our linked list is of type `Cell`.

 The code below uses this implementation.